Ubaid45/Advanced-Concepts_ReactJS/README.md

 # `Hooks`

 ### Hooks are a new addition in React 16.8.
-They let you use state and other React features without writing a class.
+They let us use state and other React features without writing a class.

 ## State Hook
 ```javascript